The Great Dharani Sutra: Controversy

-Once considered the oldest woodblock print in the world, it is the source of claims by some Korean scholars that printing was invented in Korea.
+As the book is considered the oldest surviving woodblock print in the world, it is the source of claims by some Korean scholars that printing was invented in Korea.
 This has been criticized by Chinese and Japanese historians while other Korean scholars have advised caution towards the claims.
 Archaeological discoveries since 1966 have pushed the existence of extant woodblock prints earlier in China, including a printed Sanskrit dharani charm in Xi'an dated to the mid-7th century and a printed Lotus Sutra dated between 690 and 699 in Turpan.
 The Lotus Sutra in Turpan contains the same set of Chinese characters specific to the reign of Wu Zetian as the Great Dharani Sutra in Korea.
 Historian Pan Jixing notes that some Korean scholars have ignored these discoveries.
+However, The Great Dharani Sutra contains the character 照, which is part of Empress Wu's name, indicating that it was produced in a location far from Tang dynasty.